 During final exams, the residence halls will observe 23 Hour Quiet Hours.
-Quiet hours will be in effect for 23 hours during this time, but one hour daily will be designated by the Housing Activities Council as the Loud Hour.¬† HAC and RAs will provide snacks and activities.¬† Notification will be posted in advance of the beginning of 23 Hour Quiet Hours.
+Quiet hours will be in effect for 23 hours during this time, but one hour daily will be designated as the Loud Hour.
+Notification will be posted in advance of the beginning of 23 Hour Quiet Hours.

-Courtesy Hours are in effect 24 hours per day, 7 days per week, which means that noise level in your room/suite/apartment should not be heard at a significant level outside of your living area as to disturb other residents.¬† Housing Staff will use their best judgment when determining this noise level.
+Courtesy Hours are in effect 24 hours per day, 7 days per week, which means that noise level in your room/suite/apartment should not be heard at a significant level outside of your living area as to disturb other residents.

-Any attempt to intimidate, threaten, or create a hostile environment for any person involved in reporting an incident is strictly prohibited.¬† Sanctioning for retaliation may include removal from residence.
+Any attempt to intimidate, threaten, or create a hostile environment for any person involved in reporting an incident is strictly prohibited.
+See UA Little Rock Student Handbook.

 Sexual Assault Policy

 See UA Little Rock Student Handbook.
 All Campus Living Staff are considered by Federal Law to be Mandated Reporters.